deeksha-varma/portfolio_project_1/README.md

 1. ... easily navigate through the website and understand what are the treats being offered.
 2. ... find more information about the history of the business and their core values.
 3. ... expect a clear and intuitive navigation menu that allows me to explore the different categories of donuts.
-4. ... enticing visuals and explore the gallery page.
-5. ... find the contact information and location of the business.
+4. ... find the contact information and location of the business.

 ##### Returning Users
 As a returning user, I want to ...